AuReMe/metage2metabo/docs/command.rst

         -o OUPUT_DIR, --out OUPUT_DIR
                                 output directory path
         -t TARGETS, --targets TARGETS
-                            Optionnal targets for metabolic analysis, if not used metage2metabo will use the addedvalue of the community -q, --quiet           quiet mode
+                                Optional targets for metabolic analysis, if not used metage2metabo will use the addedvalue of the community -q, --quiet           quiet mode
+        -c CPU, --cpu CPU     cpu number for multi-process

 m2m seeds